 The effects of the time change

-I’ve talked at length about my struggle with SAD (Seasonal Affective Disorder) in the past, and the time change usually triggers it fully.
+I’ve talked at length about my struggle with SAD (Seasonal Affective Disorder), and the time change usually triggers it fully.
 Funnily enough, I don’t remember EVER experiencing it growing up in Indiana.
 Not even when it seemed like we didn’t see the sun from October through March (unless temps were below zero 🥶)–for anyone who isn’t aware, the Great Lakes region is known for being rather cloudy, especially in the colder months.

 I don’t even remember noticing the dark so much in college, which was the first time I experienced true darkness before 5 pm.
 I’m not sure if it was because I was so busy with classes, homework, and college life, that I just didn’t have time to pay attention?
 Or if life was relatively easy, being that I was a college student without any major responsibilities 😇?